62726164/cmiyc2020/README.md

 ## Hardware I used

 I used my home desktop to crack the hashes.
 It's just over a year old.
 I built it from parts in July 2019.
 I used the GPU to do most of the cracking.
 It's under powered, compared to high end units, but worked OK for most hashes.
 My CPU is a first generation AMD Ryzen Threadripper (which isn't too shabby but pales in comparison to the third gen Threadripper).
 I only used the CPU to crack the keychain hashes (see explanation below).
-In total, it cost about $1,900 US dollars to build this computer.
+In total, it cost about $1,900 US dollars to build this computer and I typically use computers like this for five to seven years before building another.

 ```bash
 $ lspci | grep -i nvidia